 What about safety and security?

-How many homes will there be in the project?
+How many homes are there in the project?

-Prairie Spruce Commons will have 21 privately owned units.
+Prairie Spruce Commons has 21 privately owned units.
 This is within the optimal range for cohousing communities, which has been pegged at 15 to 36 households.

 How are decisions made?